 Hoppy house-brewed beer might be the name of the game, but a Deep South-inspired menu has enough going on to attract the most pious teetotaller.
-It’s a grab bag of zhuzhed-up cajun, delta and creole flavours: snacks of pickled okra and pork crackling cornbread, then cherry-cola-glazed wings, succotash beans, super-sounding gumbo and so on.
+It’s a grab bag of zhuzhed-up cajun, delta and creole flavours: snacks of pickled okra and pork crackling cornbread, then cherry cola-glazed wings, succotash beans, super-sounding gumbo and so on.
 Southern-comforting stuff.
-Mid-range.

 Why go?
 A welcoming Inner Avenue boozer that prides itself on its gargantuan burgers.

 Why go?
-A long-standing and romantic modern European spot on the shiny strip of Oxford Street.
+A long-standing, romantic modern European spot on Oxford Street.

 Why go?
 Classy Italian dining in a converted Victorian warehouse.

-Ennio’s was voted Hampshire’s best Italian by Milanese newspaper Corriere della Sera.
+Ennio’s was voted Hampshire’s best Italian by the newspaper Corriere della Sera.
 Sounds a bit random, but they might be on to something.
-From nibbly antipasti to meaty secondi, via insalata and proper pasta, the vast menu has all bases covered.
-Fish, though, is the focus – try scallop and prawn thermidor, tomatoey brodetto stews and groaning misto di pesce platters.
-High-end.
+From nibbly antipasti to meaty secondi, via insalate and proper pasta, the vast menu has all bases covered.
+Fish, though, is the focus – try scallop and prawn thermidor, tomato-y brodetto stews and groaning fritto misto platters.

 Why go?
-An all-day parkside café offering plant-based – AKA vegan – fare.
+An all-day parkside café offering plant-based – AKA vegan – dishes of all stripes.

 Brighton throngs with vegan joints; Southampton not so much.
 Rejoice, then, for Café Thrive.
-Pulse-packed salad bowls aside, clean eating is dismissed in favour of seitan burgers (pimp with tempeh rashers and cashew ‘cheese’), pizzas and sandwiches – there’s even a vegan new york reuben.
+Pulse-packed salad bowls aside, clean eating is dismissed in favour of seitan burgers (pimped with tempeh rashers and cashew ‘cheese’), pizzas and sandwiches – there’s even a vegan New York reuben.
 What’s more, the dairy-free sundaes look better than the real thing.
 Almost.
-Budget.

 Why go?
 A characterful Spanish stalwart near the Isle of Wight ferry.

 La Regata has been going for almost 25 years, and for good reason.
 It’s atmospheric, value for money and does the kind of tapas that pay no heed to finicky trends.
-Want little plates of Iberico ham, Cantabrian cheese-stuffed dates, sherry-simmered chicken livers, gallons of Rioja and more aioli than you can shake a castanet at? ¡Si, Señor!
-Mid-range.
+Fancy small plates of Iberico ham, Cantabrian cheese-stuffed dates, sherry-simmered chicken livers, gallons of Rioja and more aioli than you can shake a castanet at? ¡Sí, Señor!